XiaoTaishi/q-e/README.md

 pp.x -i xxx.fs.in > xxx.fs.out
 ```

+You should expect the output gird file with the name of `$fileout`.

 ## Visualization

 You can project the Fermi softness value to a charge isosurface using [VMD](https://www.ks.uiuc.edu/Research/vmd/).